Insurances & Finances

 Do you offer a sliding scale?

-We are committed to making treatment accessible to as many people as possible.
+We are committed to making therapy accessible to as many people as possible.
 Each therapist has reserved a number of reduced fee spots.
 Typically, these spots are used by current clients who have committed to therapy and have found themselves facing a financial hardship at some point while working with us.
 Occasionally, we have a reduced fee spot open up and are able to offer it to a new client.
 Due to the limited number of sliding scale spots, we are only able to offer a reduced fee to those with a true financial need or extenuating circumstance.

 Do you accept insurance?